 Boolean methods are used to ask a Jeroo something about its immediate surroundings.
 Each Boolean method has either a true of a false result.
-Table A.5 shows all of the Boolean methods in the Jeroo language.
+The following table shows all of the Boolean methods in the Jeroo language.
 Boolean methods can only be used to build conditions.